-It is no new information that the Oil and Gas companies play a major role in the climate crisis.
+We all know that oil and gas companies play a major role in the climate crisis.
 The number one gas emitted is carbon dioxide while methane is a close second.
-An updated study reveals that methane emissions from fossil fuels are 25% to 40% more than what was actually estimated before.
-This means that the oil and natural gas industry is contributing more to the crisis than we thought.
-Methane has a greenhouse effect that is about 80 times more potent than carbon dioxide over a 20-year period and is responsible for at least 25% of global heating.
-It has been proven that the oil and gas industry is not fully accounting for its impact on the climate.
-According to ClientEarth, Aramco is responsible for more than 4% of the world’s greenhouse gas emissions since 1965.
+An updated study reveals that methane emissions from fossil fuels are 25%-40% higher than previous estimates.
+The oil and natural gas industry is contributing more to the crisis than we thought.
+Methane has a greenhouse effect that is about 80 times more potent than carbon dioxide over a 20-year period.
+Plus, it is responsible for at least 25% of raised temperatures globally.
+According to ClientEarth, Aramco accounts for more than 4% of the world’s greenhouse gas emissions since 1965.

-Oil Companies like Exxon, Aramco and BP have taken it to a whole new level by brainwashing people on their green energy initiatives.
-The truth is that they are aggressively increasing their activities detrimental to the health of our Earth.
-While Aramco continues to open new oil and gas fields, Chevron was found to have put only 0.2% and Shell has dedicated only 1% of their long-term investments into low-carbon energy sources.
+Big oil companies like Exxon, Aramco and BP have been brainwashing people on their green energy initiatives.
+The truth is that they are continuing to extract oil and gas in large quantities.
+Aramco continues to open new oil and gas fields.
+Chevron has put only 0.2% of their long-term investments into low-carbon energy sources.
+For Shell, that number is 1%.

-Shell, along with their counterpart Exxon knew the side effects of drilling for oil and gas since the 1980s.
-They carried out internal assessments of the carbon dioxide released by fossil fuels.
-An internal report in 1988 at Shell projected that CO2 emission would double the preindustrial levels by 2030 – much before they had originally anticipated it.
-This would push the planet’s average temperatures up by about 2°C and increase the sea levels by 5 to 6 meters – enough to drown all the low-lying areas.
+Shell and Exxon knew the side effects of drilling for oil and gas since the 1980s.
+They carried out internal assessments of carbon dioxide released by fossil fuels.
+Shell’s 1988 internal report projected that CO2 emissions would be 2x higher than preindustrial levels by 2030.
+This is much earlier than they had originally anticipated.
+This would push the planet’s average temperatures up by about 2°C and raise sea levels by 5 to 6 meters, enough to drown all low-lying areas.

-At Green Schools Green Future we aim to build a school that is self-sufficient and operates through renewable sources generated locally.
+At Green Schools Green Future, we are building a green school which will run on renewable energy such as solar power.
 We want to build a generation that understands, respects and works in harmony with nature.
-To know more about our project, click here.
-To help us reach our goal, click here.

 Sources: